This Is the Least Amount of Exercise You Need to Live Longer

 How much should you exercise?

 According to 2011 research published in The Lancet, people who had relatively low activity—they exercised 92 minutes a week or about 15 minutes of exercise a day—had a 3-year longer life expectancy compared to people who were inactive.
-Those in the low activity group also had a 14% lower risk of death from common causes like heart disease and cancer compared with completely sedentary people.
+Those in the low activity group also had a 14 percent lower risk of death from common causes like heart disease and cancer compared with completely sedentary people.
 (And that’s just one benefit of walking 15 minutes a day.)
 Other research published in PLOS Medicine found that 75 minutes of moderate exercise or walking per week—a little over 10 minutes a day—seemed to improve life expectancy by 1.8 years, as well as 300 minutes by 3.4 years, and 500 minutes by 4.5 years.
 And a review in the Journal of Aging Research and found that, in general, physical activity adds years to your life.
 All that said, Alexis Halpern, MD, an emergency medicine physician at NewYork-Presbyterian/Weill Cornell Medical Center, notes that even more studies are necessary to pin down an exact number.

 Why does exercise improve life expectancy?